 LEAD also aims at contributing to the relevance and responsibility of educational research by further developing existing structures in this research area.

-With an innovative and interdisciplinary approach and in close cooperation, doctoral students, postdocs, and professors within LEAD focus on seven key questions on teaching and learning, which are equally relevant for science and practice.
+With an innovative and interdisciplinary approach and in close cooperation, doctoral students, postdocs, and professors within LEAD focus on key questions on teaching and learning, which are equally relevant for science and practice.

 - LEAD Lecture Series